 The plan moving forward from here is larger scale studies with athletes, to also incorporate randomization.
 When you randomize a study, the study participants are unaware of whether they are receiving treatment or non-treatment.

 Two other studies were done following this study with the athletes.
 The first looked at improvement in lung function after a single 45 minute treatment.
-What I found here is that a single treatment alone has no immediate measurable improvement in lung function.
+What they found here is that a single treatment alone has no immediate measurable improvement in lung function.
 The second looked at sustained improvement in lung function from the study participants six weeks after stopping Halotherapy.
 This study showed that the improvement achieved during the study wasn’t maintained six weeks after stopping Halotherapy treatments.